A Structure-Preserving Kernel Method for Learning Hamiltonian Systems: Estimation and approximation error analysis

-As the parameter $\gamma$ increases, the functions in $\Omega_S^{\gamma}$ are smoother.
 The source condition \eqref{sou-con} provides a standard way to analyze the approximation error that is spelled out in Appendix \ref{Analysis of the approximation error and noise part of the sampling error}.
 The conclusion of that study is that in the presence of the source condition \eqref{sou-con}, the approximation error can be bound using the RKHS norm as

 where $B^{-\gamma}H$ represents the pre-image of $H$, via an operator spectral decomposition.

 An alternative way to handle the approximation error is by using kernels that have the universality property spelled out around \eqref{universal kernel}.
 This approach is preferable in the presence of compactness hypotheses that are not present in our context, so we shall use the source condition in what follows.